jorgebucaran/hyperapp/docs/introduction/hello-world.md

 ### State

-The state describes your application data model.
-The state must be an object.
-In this example it consists of a single property, `count`, initialized to 0.
+The state is a plain JavaScript object that describes your application.

 ```js
 const state = {